karmatr0n/karmatr0n.github.io/_posts/2023-02-28-mongdb_replica_auth_transactions.md

 I've been working on a Python application that requires MongoDB with transactions in recent months.
 The transactions feature is only available for replica sets and sharded clusters.
-So, the goal of this post is to provide a brief walkthrough for configuring a development environment with authentication and transaction enabled  rather than a fully functional cluster configuration.
+So, the goal of this post is to provide a quick guide for configuring a development environment with authentication and transaction enabled, rather than a fully functional cluster configuration.

 ## Prerequisites